 The reinsurer default allowance is calculated assuming a 1% load on all reinsurance recoverables.
-Given that the Company has a funds withheld arrangement with its parent RSAI plc., its most significant reinsurer, this simplification is considered prudent.
+Given that the Company has a funds withheld arrangement, in respect of the ADC, with its parent RSAI plc., its most significant reinsurer, this simplification is considered prudent.